ddsky/spoonacular-api-clients/javascript/docs/IngredientsApi.md

   'query': burger, // String | The (natural language) search query.
   'number': 10, // Number | The maximum number of items to return (between 1 and 100).
 Defaults to 10.
   'metaInformation': false, // Boolean | Whether to return more meta information about the ingredients.
-  'intolerances': egg // String | A comma-separated list of intolerances.
+  'intolerances': egg, // String | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
 See a full list of supported intolerances.
+  'language': en // String | The language of the input.
+Either 'en' or 'de'.
 };
 apiInstance.autocompleteIngredientSearch(opts, (error, data, response) => {
   if (error) {